-- Better mobility underwater
+- Increased freedom and mobility underwater

 If I sum up all the fees I’ve paid for excess baggage charges on airlines for bringing my scuba gear, I could buy another set, or afford a dive trip to the Maldives!
 I’ve been aware of this challenge since my first inter-island dive trip, but it was made more pronounced after our near-mishap-dive in Boracay in May 2012 (something I’ll write about it in my next instalment of Disaster Proofing Your Trip).
 For now, I am so happy to have discovered and tried out the lighter side of diving with the Aqualung Zuma!